Last Updated on

-It is time to focus again and practise the skill of mindful listening.
-Not just because we owe our full attention to others when we converse, but because the positive emotions of a truly good conversation have the potential to make us happy!
+It is time to focus again and practice the skill of mindful listening.
+Not only because we owe our full attention to others when we converse, but also because the positive emotions of a truly good conversation can help us find meaning.

 Active Listening Increases Well-being